Colorful Glittered Pine Cones

 Colored Glitter

-I took this photo to try to show you how much glitter I used for this project.
+I took this photo to show you how much glitter I used for this project.
 While shopping on Amazon for glitter, I avoided getting “very fine” glitter.
-But the decisions of buying these bottles took forever.
-That is why I decided to fully show you what I bought and how far it went.
+But the decision to buy these bottles took forever.
+I decided to show you what I bought and how far it went.

 What Is The Best Glitter

-In the top left image, you may notice how the middle pine cone looks different?
-It was spray painted WHITE, and the glitter was added immediately after painting with no adhesive.
+In the top left image, you may notice how the middle pine cone looks different.
+It was spray-painted white, and the glitter was added immediately after painting without adhesive.

 The top right image—painted with the metallic paint, and the less than perfect adhesive was used.

-For the bottom left image—sprayed with metallic paint, but the 3M adhesive was used.
+For the bottom left image—it was sprayed with metallic paint, but the 3M adhesive was used.

-On the bottom right, the large pine cone was sprayed with metallic paint, good adhesive, then glitter.
-The smaller pine cone was not painted, only glittered.
+On the bottom right, the large pine cone was sprayed with metallic paint, good adhesive, and glitter.
+The smaller pine cone was not painted but glittered.

 Video Tutorial Glittered Pine Cones